Notepatra Notepatra v0.1.114 docs

 FlavorBare binaryWhat you getWhat's missing

-Full (opt-in) ~95 MB bundled Everything in Lite, plus the QtWebEngine-backed chart renderer that paints Vega-Lite specs inline in the chat transcript.
+Full (opt-in) Larger than Lite — see release page Everything in Lite, plus the bundled DuckDB engine (every platform) and the QtWebEngine-backed renderer that paints Vega-Lite specs inline in the chat transcript (Linux/Windows; macOS Full is DuckDB-only — see note below).

 Packs — what's installed where